bbfrederick/rapidtide/docs/theoryofoperation.rst

-**Regressor resampling:** In the case where we are using the global mean signal as the moving signal, the moving signal estimate and the fMRI data have the same sample rate, but if we use external recordings, such as NIRS or etCO2 timecourses, these will in general have sample rates other than the TR.
-Therefore the first step in moving regressor processing is to resample the moving regressor estimate to match the (oversampled) data sample rate.
+**Regressor resampling:** In the case where we are using the global mean signal as the moving signal, the moving signal estimate and the fMRI data have the same sample rate, but if we use external recordings, such as NIRS or etCO2 timecourses, these will in general have sample presence of noise, or extreme spectral concentration of the sLFO, the wrong crosscorrelation peak can appear larger, leading to an incorrect delay estimation.
+This is particularly problematic if the pseudoperiod is shorter than the reciprocal of the search window (for example, if the search window for correlation peaks is between -5 and +5 seconds, and the sLFO has a strong spectral component at 0.1Hz or higher, more than one correlation peak will occur within the search window).
+As the width of the search range increases, the spectral range of potentially confounding spectral peaks covers more of the sLFO frequency band.

-**Temporal filtering:**  By default, all data and moving regressors are temporally bandpass filtered to 0.009-0.15Hz (our standard definition of the LFO band).
-This can be overridden with ``--filterband`` and ``--filterfreqs`` command line options.

 **Pseudoperiodicity:**  The first uncontrolled quantity is pseudoperiodicity.
 From time to time, signal energy in the 0.09-0.15 Hz